 - Suspiciously Similar Substitute: Rick Ducommun wasn't able to reprise his role as Mahler for the second season, so the writers replaced him with another character, justifying the swap by having Breughel kill the original Mahler offscreen during a slow business night, selling his corpse off, and naming his new partner "Mahler" as a mocking tribute.

-- In the TV series, Bryce is an unusually likeable example of this trope in large part because of the fact that he was depicted as a normal 15-year-old boy in terms of his personality, maturity and sense of humour who happened to be a genius.
+- Teen Genius: Bryce.
+In the TV series, Bryce is an unusually likable example of this trope in large part because of the fact that he was depicted as a normal 15-year-old boy in terms of his personality, maturity, and sense of humour who happened to be a genius.
 The TV movie Bryce, on the other hand, is more irritating than Wesley Crusher and Adric combined.
 And, you know, evil.

 - Video Phone: Featured several times on the show.
 It is The Future, after all.

 - Voice with an Internet Connection: Probably the Trope Codifier in its "with Internet" form.
 When the show was made, AOL was brand new, CompuServe was hip and hot, college students were just starting to get email addresses, and the Web was still years away.
 Nevertheless, Theora and the other controllers clearly are accessing something Internet-like and providing the info to Edison et. al.

 - We Will Not Use Photoshop in the Future: Thoroughly averted.
 A central theme in the series is the disparity between reality and what is depicted in the media.
 And whether the image provided by the media is actually more real to the masses than the "real" reality.
 Just think about it for a while...

 - We Will Use WikiWords in the Future

 - What Is This Thing You Call "Love"?: How Max is able to get Security Systems' A-7 computer to turn against the corporation and help Edison.